 • Most of the time I am curious about someone's feelings, thoughts, or discoveries.

-• Often it seems to me that I have barely learnt anything truly useful from my life experiences.
+• Often it seems to me that I have barely learned anything truly useful from my life experiences.
 New situations require new and new approaches.
-I still don't know how to ensure success or even how to make a decent living under most circumstances.
+I still don't know how to ensure success, or even how to make a decent living under most circumstances.
 The mind itself, actions, and connections feel to me like my most precious achievements.

 To be continued...